-Several exchange programs welcome Tanzanians to the United States, including through the Fulbright Program, Hubert Humphrey Fellowship, and Young African Leaders Initiative, amongst others.
+Several exchange programs welcome Tanzanians to the United States, including through the Fulbright Program, Hubert Humphrey Fellowship, and Young African Leaders Initiative, among others.
 Short term exchanges, small grants, and other public outreach programs support the development of artists, journalists, writers, civil servants, young leaders, musicians, and students.
-The Ambassador’s Fund for Cultural Preservation program has provided funding for several restoration projects since 2002, including the historically significant Swahili town of Kua, historic ruins at Kilwa Kisiwani and two mosques and an Anglican Church in Zanzibar.
+The Ambassador’s Fund for Cultural Preservation program has funded several restoration projects since 2002, including the historically significant Swahili town of Kua, historic ruins at Kilwa Kisiwani, and two mosques and an Anglican Church in Zanzibar.

 U.S. Assistance to Tanzania

 The United States is Tanzania’s largest bilateral donor, and for sixty years has provided development and other assistance to Tanzania for capacity-building to address health and education issues, encourage democratic governance, promote broad-based economic growth, and advance regional and domestic security to sustain progress.
 Under the Power Africa Initiative, USAID supports the government of Tanzania’s efforts to adopt and implement the policy and regulatory reforms necessary to attract private investment in the energy and power sectors.
 Peace Corps volunteers have also served in Tanzania as teachers, leaders of health education projects, and leaders of environmental projects.